Battery0/CV/README.md

 My ability to problem solve was also valuable at Makers.
 During the Acebook project, a facebook styled clone app, our group were having issues with encrypting user login passwords and storing them in the database.
 I took the proactive approach of spending additional time in researching documentation and working with Ruby's BCrypt gem in order to understand how to get BCrypt to work with Ruby on Rails, our framework for the project.
 I successfully worked out how to store encrypted passwords to the database which was consequently incorporated into the project.
 Additionally, I shared my new knowledge and demonstrated to the team how it worked.

-#### Communication

-During Makers, effective, clear and concise communication was pivotal on a daily basis as well as having the ability to actively listen.
-The course was completed remotely due to Covid which added additional complexities in working and communicating with others.
-Having demonstrated successful communication by actively participating in pair programming driver/navigator roles and receiving excellent feedback from both peers and coaches who have reviewed my approach, to actively participating in project team discussions, leading and participating in standups and retros, taking on and guiding several mentees and [presenting in the final project demo day at Makers](https://youtu.be/SroOXuwUyO0?t=946) infront of 70+ people.

-#### Team work
+#### Communication and Team work
+Working as a liason between Highways England and a construction engineering corsortium to carry out schedule assurance on the monthly formal submission of progression on over 30 simultaneous live construction projects.
+This required continuous communication and working as a team with varying seniority levels, departments and several different organisations to confirm realistic engineering project progress, raise issues to Highways England and to mitigate risks to project delivery dates.
+By fostering and developing relationships with key members of Highways England and the construction consortium and through working as a team, I was able to successfully carry out schedule assure on the behalf of Highways England.
+This enabled projects to be kept on schedule, or, for Highways England to agree approaches to mitigate delays to project completion dates.

-The final project at Makers required me to employ exemplary team work utilising numerous related skills over the final two weeks.
+The final project at Makers required me to employ exemplary team work and communication, utilising numerous related skills over the final two weeks.
 Learning a completely new tech stack (MERN) meant that I had to be committed to the team, in learning new tech quickly, and to the projects overall objective in order to succeed collectively.
 It also meant being patient and respectful as learning new tech required time and understanding on everyones part.
 Throughout the project it was necessarry to have collaborative reaseoned open discussion and decision making to be able to decide upon a final project idea, critically think about which features we could feasibily do in two weeks and which features needed to be left out of the MVP.
 Working in the team meant working collaboratively with everyone via pair programming on various aspects of both front and back end development and with being comfortable on relying on others to complete parts of the website, and being relied upon to complete my assigned tickets.
 By using all of these skills, we were able to implement our overall objective of designing an application that teaches young children coding concepts through fun stories and quizzes.

 #### Self motivated
 As a profoundly self-motivated individual, having completed a part time long distance Bachelors of Engineering (Hons) degree through the Open University over 6 years, working evenings and weekends whilst in full time employment, required an exorbitant amount of drive and determination in order to complete all required learning, assignments, projects, and exams each year.
 This challenge would not of been surmountable without these innate skills, which resulted in achieving a 2:1 grade.